Back to CapsNets Hub

 return scale * s / safe_norm

-Key implementation detail: the 1e-8 inside the square root prevents division by zero when a capsule has near-zero activation.
-Without this, gradients become NaN during backpropagation.
+The 1e-8 inside the square root prevents division by zero when a capsule has near-zero activation.
+Without it, gradients go to NaN.

 $$ \mathbf{v} = \underbrace{\frac{\|\mathbf{s}\|^2}{1 + \|\mathbf{s}\|^2}}_{\text{scale factor}} \cdot \underbrace{\frac{\mathbf{s}}{\|\mathbf{s}\|}}_{\text{unit vector}} $$

-The keepdim=True argument is essential -- it ensures the scaling factor broadcasts correctly against the input tensor.
+keepdim=True is essential so the scaling factor broadcasts correctly against the input tensor.

 PrimaryCapsule Layer